sogno-platform/dpsim/docs/hugo/content/en/docs/Developer Guide/Model Implementations/ssn-components.md

 it requires the derived component to hand it a state matrix that is already carrier shifted, because its steady-state solve assumes so.
 Supplying an unshifted matrix there initializes to the wrong operating point rather than failing, and it is the single easiest mistake to make when porting a component from EMT to DP.
+Its discrete Norton admittance is also retained as the full packed-real `2 x 2` block `C * Bd + D`.
+Mixed real/envelope controls do not generally have the `[[P, -Q], [Q, P]]` structure required to fold that block into one complex scalar.
 {{% /alert %}}

 ## Frame metadata